oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 1. Click on the **Home** button on the left side to go back to the home screen.
-You have wizards to load data from other sources (as defined in connections) and to transform data.
+You have wizards to load data from other sources (as defined in connections) and transform data.
 Since our data is already loaded in our Autonomous Database in the previous lab, we will click on the **Transform Data** wizard.

 ![Screenshot of transforms wizard](images/image21_transform_home_wiz.png)

-2. Enter name and description of data flow.
+2. Enter the name and description of the data flow.

     Name: **load_customer_sales_analysis**